 Sleep is crucial for life.
 We all know how it feels to face the morning after a night of less-than-optimal sleep.
 Lack of sleep can make us grumpy, unable to focus, and more negative about life in general.
 These are the side effects that sleep deprived teens experience every day.

 Sometimes it can be hard to sort out the reasons for a teen’s moodiness.
 But, no matter what’s going on, too little sleep is likely to make it worse.

-In order to help teens avoid the risks that come with sleep deprivation, it’s important to understand the signs, the causes, and how to help.
+In order to help sleep deprived teens avoid the risks that come with sleep deprivation, it’s important to understand the signs, the causes, and how to help.

 Recognizing Sleep Deprivation in Teens

 Here are a few common signs to watch for that might indicate that your teen is not getting enough sleep.

 - Irritability and mood swings

 “One of the metaphors I use is that [sleep deprivation] is like having an astigmatism.
 You don’t realize how bad your vision is until you get glasses or, in this case, good sleep.” —Mary Carskadon, PhD, director of chronobiology and sleep research at Bradley Hospital, Rhode Island

 The Three Primary Sleep Disorders

 For sleep deprived teens, the most common sleep issues are due to external factors, or insomnia resulting from stress and anxiety.
 However, there could be medical reasons as well.
 These are the three primary categories of disorder: